By Paul Barry | Assistant Buyer: Beer & Spirits

 Quality craft cider is made by fermenting pressed juice from apples, in this way it is much like wine making.
 Like white wine, cider can be enjoyed all year round.
-Also much like wine, Irish craft cider reflects the area it comes from and the people who make it.
+Also, much like wine, Irish craft cider reflects the area it comes from and the people who make it.
+We have an abundance of fantastic cider makers across the country, here are just a few.

-The orchards of MacIvors Cider were first planted in1855,in “Orchard County” Armagh, and they actually still have a tree from then, still bearing fruit.
+The orchards of MacIvors Cider were first planted in 1855, in “Orchard County” Armagh, and they actually still have a tree from then, still bearing fruit.
 Since then, apple-growing has been passed down through the generations to Greg MacNeice, who is the current residing cider maker.
-The blend of apples going into the ciders changes depending on the harvest itself, but around 14 different varieties go into their cider.
-From your Michelin and Dabinett cider apples (called spitters as they’re so acidic) to your sweet red Katy apples and old varieties as well.
-MacIvors make a Medium and a Dry cider.
+The blend of apples going into the ciders change depending on the harvest itself, but around 14 different varieties go into their cider.
+From your Michelin and Dabinett cider apples (called spitters as they are so acidic) to your sweet red Katy apples and old varieties as well.
+MacIvors make a traditional dry and medium ciders.
+They also make a great Plum and Ginger cider.
+As the name implies, they take their medium cider and add plum and ginger juice for a rounded fruity flavour with a spicy finish.
+Their latest release is the Juicy Session cider, a thirst-quenching, easy drinking, medium-dry cider in can.